 - If you are at special risk and over 60, stay at home.
 Out of contact with others as much as possible.
 This removes the main source of COVID-19 patients that lead to overwhelming hospital and ICU beds.

 - Everyone else needs to go back to work or school, although with new watchfulness against close contact, using a hyperflu-like vigilance.

 After another two weeks, another assessment of actions may result in further modifications.

 If we don’t modify the current restrictions, the entire economy will collapse.
 Did you hear today Ford is shutting down its auto production in North America?
 A 15% drop in GDP is being mentioned as possible.
 It’ll will be larger than that if other large productions are shutdown.

-If social distancing like now continues, our GDP will be smaller even when normally returns.
-Productivity will suffer and every business will have an additional cost of avoiding another outbreak.
+If social distancing continues, our GDP will be smaller even when normality returns.
+Restrictions in staff density will cause productivity to suffer.
+Every business will have an additional costs for avoiding future outbreaks and new pandemics.

-Until we return to some semblance of regular economic and societal interactions, the US government bailouts will be debt masquerading as demand.
-The only reason the Fed and the government actions have real value is when they are based on taxes of real production.
+Until we return to some semblance of regular economic and societal interactions, the US government bailouts are debt masquerading as demand.
+The only reason the Fed and the government actions have real value is that they are predicated on taxes raised from future production.
 When there is no real production, the true value of government expenditures evaporates.

 The US government must perform may actions to get us through this crisis, yet getting most employees back on the job is an essential step for the rest of their actions to be effective.

 Testing and contract tracing are essential to society’s peace of mind that it’s safe to return to work and retail shops.